hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

   * The surface sound speed (used in beam forming and steering) and the transducer draft (both used when augmenting SSPs with the measured surface sound speed value).
   * The depth (to estimate the approximate water depth).
 This is used in the sound speed, temperature and salinity plots to help the user appreciate the minimal depth to which the profiles should be extended.

-*Kongsberg SIS* can be configured to broadcast datagrams in different ways:
+*Kongsberg SIS* can be configured to broadcast datagrams in three different ways as discussed in the next sections.

 .. _method_1: